 - Skeptics: Inherently suspicious of anything that doesn’t fit with their worldview, skeptics are outspoken and assertive leaders like Larry Ellison who need to hear things from credible sources.

 - Followers: Risk-averse, but with strong personalities that can mask their decision-making style, Followers include disciplined leaders like Carly Fiorina who are committed to implementing tried-and-true approaches that align with their past experiences.

 - Controllers: Controllers are self-reliant micromanagers and perfectionists like Martha Stewart who are driven by a fear of failure.
 They need to have some ownership of an idea before proceeding.

 Decipher the Decision-Making Style of Executive

 To effectively prepare a sales presentation for a C-level executive, you must understand what makes this executive tick.
-The key is to research their decision-making style (as opposed to personality traits, such as the Meyers-Briggs types).
+The key is to research their decision-making style (as opposed to personality traits, such as the Meyers-Briggs types) when developing a sales strategy.
 You want to understand how they handle decisions that have consequential, real-world impacts by asking questions such as:

 - How much risk are they willing to take?

 - How much input do they seek from others?